107 Assistant Surgeon William Mure Muir

 24 Feb 1854 Promoted Surgeon 33rd vice Surgeon James Townsend Oswald Johnston who was appointed to the Staff.

 10 Apr 1854 Left for Turkey and the Crimea.
-Was in charge of the 33rd Regiment during the siege and fall of Sebastopol.
+Present at the Battles of Alma (20 Sep 1854) and Inkermann (5 Nov 1854), the sortie of the 26th October, the attacks upon the Redan, and the fall of Sebastopol.

-Feb 1855 Was specially recommended for promotion by the Principal Medical Officer of the Light Division in the Crimea, who reported that he knew of no more deserving or competent officer in Her Majesty's Service.
+Feb 1855 Was specially recommended for promotion by the Principal Medical Officer of the Light Division, on account of the zealous manner in which he performed his duties during the outbreak of cholera in Bulgaria, and on all occasions in the Crimea.
+The PMO reported that he knew of no more deserving or competent officer in Her Majesty's Service.

 1857–1858 Served in the suppression of the Indian Mutiny.